 Does option 1 sound too much?
 Don’t know anyone with a boat who can complete the logbook with you?
-Then option 2 is for you.
+Then our second Canberra boat licence course option is for you.
 Students will attend the theory course at the Dickson Tradies on a Thursday or Friday evening from 5pm to 9pm.
 Students can then attend a one hour practical session on the following Saturday to complete the practical component.
 Hourly sessions are run from Lake Ginninderra from 11am to 3pm.

 Option 2 – Theory, exam and practical – $285 per student.You must be at least 12 years old to participate in this course.

 Looking to get your jet ski licence as well?
 MTS hosts this course straight after the boat licence theory course at the Dickson Tradies.
 This is a popular add-on to the boat licence.
 Students will learn about safety operations of a PWC/Jet Ski before completing a short 15 question multiple choice exam.

 PWC/Jet ski Licence Course – $85 per student.
 You must be at least 12 years old to participate in this course.<

 Q. How long does the boat licence course run?

 A. The courses commence at 5pm and are generally completed by 9pm.
 The PWC course will run directly after and should be completed by 10pm.